getbraincloud/examples-unity/Authentication/README.md

 # Authentication

-An example project made in **Unity 2021.3** that showcases the use of the [Authentication](https://getbraincloud.com/apidocs/apiref/?csharp#capi-authentication) service available on [brainCloud](https://getbraincloud.com/) and as well as several other services that brainCloud supports.
+This showcases the use of the [Authentication](https://getbraincloud.com/apidocs/apiref/?csharp#capi-authentication) service available on [brainCloud](https://getbraincloud.com/) and as well as several other services that brainCloud supports.

 ---